harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure.md

 <accordion color="green">
     <summary>Use cases</summary>

-- Azure instance CPU hog determines the resilience of an Azure instance and the application deployed on the instance when CPU resources are unexpectedly utilized in excess.
+- Determines the resilience of an Azure instance and the application deployed on the instance during unexpected excessive utilization of the CPU resources.
-- It determines how Azure scales the CPU resources to maintain the application when it is under stress.
+- Determines how Azure scales the CPU resources to maintain the application when it is under stress.
-- It causes CPU stress on the Azure instance(s).
+- Causes CPU stress on the Azure instance(s).
-- It simulates the situation of lack of CPU for processes running on the application, which degrades their performance.
+- Simulates the situation of lack of CPU for processes running on the application, which degrades their performance.
-- It verifies metrics-based horizontal pod autoscaling.
+- Verifies metrics-based horizontal pod autoscaling.
-- It verifies vertical autoscale, that is, demand based CPU addition.
+- Verifies vertical autoscale, that is, demand based CPU addition.
-- It facilitates the scalability of nodes based on growth beyond budgeted pods.
+- Facilitates the scalability of nodes based on growth beyond budgeted pods.
-- It verifies the autopilot functionality of cloud managed clusters.
+- Verifies the autopilot functionality of cloud managed clusters.
-- It verifies multi-tenant load issues, that is, when the load increases on one container, the fault checks to see that it does not cause downtime in other containers.
+- Verifies multi-tenant load issues.
+When the load on one container increases, the fault checks for any downtime in other containers.

 </accordion>